Dev-Roshika/Accommodation-finding-system-for-University-students/README.md

 1. **Work Assignment:** Ensure that you have completed the tasks assigned to you during our group meetings.
 It's essential that your work aligns with our project goals and objectives.

 2. **Branching Strategy:** Create a separate branch in the repository for your work.
 Name it appropriately, indicating the feature or task you've been working on.
-For example, `feature/user-authentication` or `bugfix/issue-123`. <br>
+For example, `web-username/feature/user-authentication` or `web-username/user-authentication` or `bugfix/issue-123`. <br>
    *  **main** -  Default branch <br>
    *  **web-develop** - Working branch ( ex: When collaborators want to create a new branch they can copy this branch for their new branch and start from this.) <br>
    *  **web-username** - Each collaborator's own branch ( example: `web-john` )